The novel coronavirus has changed lives, economies and health care systems as we know it.

 Flatten the curve — With protective measures, health officials believe we'll see a lower number of COVID-19 cases.
 Without protective measures, health officials say we'll see a sharp spike in the number of cases, which would inevitably overwhelm the healthcare system.
 See the graph referenced here.

 Hydroxychloroquine — Hydroxychloroquine is a decades-old drug that is traditionally used to treat autoimmune disorders including lupus and arthritis medicine.
 It is also prescribed to prevent malaria.
-The drug has been touted and previously taken by President Donald Trump to fight coronavirus.
-On June 15, the FDA said that the drugs hydroxychloroquine and chloroquine are unlikely to be effective in treating the coronavirus.
+The drug has been touted and previously taken by former President Donald Trump to fight coronavirus.
+On June 15, 2020, the FDA said that the drugs hydroxychloroquine and chloroquine are unlikely to be effective in treating the coronavirus.
 Citing reports of heart complications, the FDA said the drugs pose a greater risk to patients than any potential benefits.

 Immunity — Immunity is protection from an infectious disease.
 If you are immune to a disease, you can be exposed to it without becoming infected.
 Humans don't currently have immunity to COVID-19.